 Emotional Support Animals (ESA) come in different breeds and animal types and are not just limited to dogs, while Service Animals are almost always dogs

 Ok with all that out of the way here is what I recommend that you do at each step along the way:

-Preparing Your Dog For Travel to Costa Rica
+How to Get Your Dog Ready For Travel to Costa Rica

 Once you have all that taken care of, I would recommend that you start getting your dog ready at least a month before you go.
 You should buy or borrow an airline travel carrier if you are bringing the dog to the plane with you such as the Petsfit Expandable Pet Carrier or with carriers that go in the cargo hold such as the Midwest Skudo Plastic Pet Carriers , so that they are accustomed to it by the time you leave as this will minimize their stress during travel.